Undergraduate Catalog

 Julio C. de Paula.
 Professor of chemistry.
 Physical Chemistry, Biophysical Chemistry, Nanotechnology.
 PhD 1987 Yale University.
 BA 1982 Rutgers University.

 Brian Detweiler-Bedell.
-Professor of psychology, executive director of the Bates Center for Entrepreneurship and Leadership.
-Social psychology, statistics.
+Professor of psychology.
+Social psychology, leadership, judgment and decision making, health psychology, and statistics.
 PhD 2001, MPhil 2000, MS 1998 Yale University.
 MA 1995, BA 1994 Stanford University.

 Joel W. Fisher.
 Associate professor of art.
 Photography.
 MFA 2006 Rhode Island School of Design.
 BA 1997 University of New Hampshire.